Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Results

-In figures~\ref{fig:ex1},~\ref{fig:ex2} the $C$-parameter is shown to be phase independent and constant throughout the entire photon exchange.
-This is achieved despite the deliberate phase variation between the PTC and TA (figure~\ref{fig:ex2}).
-To quantify the effects of the phase variation, we use our Monte Carlo simulation to estimate the effects of a phase change for our system that measures about \SI{3000}{\text{coincidences}} ($N=3000$) in the superposition basis during a \SI{1}{\second} ($t_N=1$) measurement time interval (figure~\ref{fig:C-moving}).
-The tolerated relative phase drift is approximately \SI{0.512}{\radian\per\second} before a $5\%$ reduction in the asymptotic key rate.
-Comparing this to the intrinsic phase change in the interferometers of \SI{0.6}{\milli\radian\per\second} (or \SI{2.2}{\radian\per\hour}) that was measured over a 2 hour period, it is clear that our scheme can comfortably handle the intrinsic phase change of the interferometers.
-For satellite free-space links, the phase tolerance of the protocol is beneficial in overcoming the relativistic phase change that occurs during a satellite pass.
-For a typical low Earth orbit (\SIrange{200}{1500}{\kilo\meter} in altitude), a phase change of $30\pi$ can be induced depending on the satellite pass and time bin separation~\cite{space_super_zeitler2016super,vallone2016interference}.
+For satellite free-space links, the phase tolerance of the protocol is beneficial in overcoming the relativistic Doppler phase change that occurs during a satellite pass.
+For a typical low Earth orbit (\SIrange{200}{1500}{\kilo\meter} in altitude), a phase change of $30\pi$ can be induced depending on the satellite pass and time-bin separation~\cite{space_super_zeitler2016super,vallone2016interference,chapman2020time}.
 In Ref.~\cite{vallone2016interference}, the maximum phase change experienced during the satellite pass was on the order of \SI{1}{\radian\per\second}, which would cause a $4.5\%$ drop in the C-parameter values and a $16\%$ drop in asymptotic key rate for our experimental setup.
-Although this phase change can be characterized and compensated, using our passive approach reduces the overhead required to compensate the phase change, since some phase change is tolerated by the protocol.
+Although this phase change can be characterized and compensated with active components, the use of our passive approach reduces the overhead required.
+Nonetheless, the current optical setup can compensate for the Doppler phase change using the piezoelectric actuator in the TA.
+However, we stress that it is possible for the entire Doppler phase shift to be tolerated by the protocol if a high quality system is used, i.e. high resolution detectors and a high coincidence count transmission relative to the phase change rate.

-The phase tolerance of the protocol can be increased by increasing the coincidences measured per time interval or by reducing the measurement time, i.e. a faster measurement system.
-A longer measurement time will increase the number of photon detections, but increase the "smearing effect'' and cause a larger drop in key rate for the same phase change rate.
-In figure~\ref{fig:C-moving}, we compare our Monte Carlo simulation to a modified version of equation (17) from Ref.~\cite{sheridan2010finite}.
-The modifications are necessary to match the definition of $C$ used in the 6-state 4-state protocol \cite{tannous2019demonstration}.